Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 Other than obsessing about gear, the other thing I overdo is finding out as much as possible beforehand about the place I am going to.
 Geology, environment, history, anthropology, religion, politics – it may be the school teacher in me that turns entering Mustang to entering a classroom!

-Since I signed up for the trek I have also learned that one of our tent spots is by Damodar Kund (kund is a small lake); it is a major Hindu pilgrimage site associated with the god Vishnu (aka Narayan).
+Since I signed up for the trek I have also learned that one of our tent spots is by Damodar Kund (kund is a small lake or pond); it is a major Hindu pilgrimage site associated with the god Vishnu (aka Narayan).

 Reading up on the Phu Valley has made clear that I am entering a very special and isolated nook of the Tibetan Buddhist world.
 Going with some basic knowledge will mean that the questions I ask are not the obvious ones that I can find the answers to in a Wikipedia article!